 In Key Stage 3 (Years 7 to 9) the curriculum follows the standards and learning expectations as set out in the 2014 National Curriculum for England and Wales including Personal, Social and Health Education (PSHE).
 Arabic, Islamic Studies and Qatar History continue to be delivered in class by specialist Arabic teachers.

 In Key Stage 4 (Years 10 & 11) students opt to continue studying subjects at I/GCSE level or BTEC level 2.
 The I/GCSE courses have formal, external examinations at the end of Year 11.
 All students who study I/GCSEs in Years 10 and 11 will study English, Arabic and Mathematics.
 The BTEC course consists of modules which are assessed through coursework and assignments.
 Those students who study BTEC will also take I/GCSE examinations in English, Math’s and a Language subject.

-In our Sixth Form there are three options for our students:
+In our Sixth Form there are two options for our students:

 - AS Level – This is a one year course where students chose to study a minimum of 3 AS subjects.
 These are formally examined at the end of the year.
 Most students opting for this course will be planning to do foundation courses at university.

 - BTEC & AS - We also offer BTEC level 3 combined with some AS-level subjects.
 This is also appropriate for those students who plan to complete foundation courses at university.